Study Spanish and Work Internship: Online Application Form Instructions

 Co-Teaching Positions to Kindergarten through 12th Grade Students

-We are currently accepting applications.
+Starting end of February 2019: We are currently accepting applications.
 TEFL/TESOL certification required, but not at time of application.
-The next round of applications received will be submitted to Teaching Institutions for review approximately August 15, 2018.
-Keep an eye on our website for when schools will start reviewing applications for 2019.
+The next round of applications received will be submitted to Teaching Institutions for review approximately December 17, 2018.

 Sign up for our monthly newsletter, with great information and updates from Chile.

 Our Monthly Newsletter